 Asian market seafood mixes and bulk buys

-As an example (prices vary by region and date): a 1 lb frozen mixed seafood pack (shrimp, squid, mussel, etc.) at some markets can cost around $3.50/lb, compared with about $10/lb for deli medleys.
-Use local prices as your guide and treat this as an illustrative comparison.
+As an example (prices vary by region and date): a 1 lb frozen mixed seafood pack (shrimp, squid, mussel, etc.) at some markets or an Asian supermarket can cost significantly less per pound than deli medleys—sometimes under $4/lb versus $8–$12/lb for specialty blends.
+Use local prices as your guide and treat this as an illustrative comparison; check your store and seasonality for the best deals.

 Prepping “ready minutes” batches that last weeks

 Process semi‑frozen mixes, flatten into zip bags, and label by particle size.
-One reader’s batch fed three tanks daily for over a month with no daily prep—your mileage will vary by portion size and species.
+One reader’s anecdote: a single trial batch fed three community tanks daily for over a month with careful portioning—your mileage will vary by portion size and species.

-- Source smart: mixed bags with shrimp and squid stretch dollars further and add variety.
+- Source smart: mixed supermarket frozen bags with shrimp and squid stretch dollars further and add variety.

 - Batch once: a single session yields weeks of ready‑to‑thaw portions for many aquariums.